y-vasyunin/y-vasyunin.github.io/README.md

 The repository for my personal website [yvasyunin.com](https://www.yvasyunin.com), which is hosted on GitHub Pages and powered by the Jekyll static site generator.
 It offers multilingual content (English, Russian, and Italian) and is continuously evolving as new materials are added.

+This repository is intended for personal use and is not open for collaborative work.
+Suggestions and feedback are welcome, but direct contributions via pull requests are not accepted.

 ## Structure

 The repository follows the standard structure for a Jekyll-based GitHub Pages site: